Eugene V. Gallagher

 Rosemary Park Professor, Department of Religious Studies

-Founding director, 1996, the Joy Schechtman Mankoff Center for Teaching & Learning
+Founding director, 1996, the Joy Shechtman Mankoff Center for Teaching & Learning

 His familiarity with early Christianity decisively shapes his understanding of contemporary new religions, or so-called "cults."
 In both instances he is particularly interested in forming an understanding of the processes of conversion and dis-affiliation as well as a group's missionary activity and self-defense ("apologetics").

-His most recent book is The New Religious Movements Experience in America (Greenwood, 2004).
-He is the also author of Divine Man or Magician?
-Celsus and Origen on Jesus and Expectation and Experience: Explaining Religious Conversion.
+His most recent book is Reading and Writing Scripture in New Religious Movements: New Bibles and New Revelations (Palgrave Macmillan, 2014).
+He is the author of The New Religious Movements Experience in America (Greenwood, 2004); Divine Man or Magician?
+Celsus and Origen on Jesus and Expectation; and Experience: Explaining Religious Conversion.
 He is the co-author of Why Waco?
 Cults and the Battle for Religious Freedom in America, described by Kirkus Reviews as "a thoroughly absorbing... analysis of the Branch Davidian movement and critique of America's stance toward 'cults'... the questions raised here deserve to be answered."

 Among Gallagher's other publications are: